awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 element includes the following steps:

 ~~~
-1.     reqUpdQ.qDropNonexistingDeleted()
+1.     reqUpdQQ.qDropNonexistingDeleted()
 2. If (    (reqUpdQ.qIsEmpty())
-            || (no space to add one VarSumm)) then
+            || (no space to add IEHeader and first (head-of-reqUpdQ) VarSumm)) then
            stop processing, return empty IETYPE-REQUEST-VARUPDATES element
-3. While (    (reqUpdQ.qIsEmpty() == false)
-               && (enough space to add one VarSumm))
+3. Let numRecordsToAdd = numberFittingRecords(reqUpdQ, VarSumm)
+           ieHdr : IEHeader
+4.     ieHdr.ieType        = IETYPE-REQUEST-VARUPDATES
+       ieHdr.ieNumRecords  = numRecordsToAdd
+5. Add ieHdr to IETYPE-REQUEST-VARUPDATES element
+6.     for (i=0 ; i<numRecordsToAdd ; i++)
-           Let nextVarId = reqUpdQ.qTake()
+           Let nextVarId = reqUpdQ.qPeek()
+		       nextVar   = RTDB.lookup(nextVarId)
+		   reqUpdQ.qTake()
-           Add VarSumm for nextVarId to IETYPE-REQUEST-VARUPDAES element
+		   Add VarSumm (off nextVar entry) to IETYPE-REQUEST-VARUPDATES
-4. Return the constructed IETYPE-REQUEST-VARUPDATES element
+7. Return the constructed IETYPE-REQUEST-VARUPDATES element
 ~~~

-The preceding procedure effectively adds summaries to the `IETYPE-REQUEST-VARUPDATES` element as long as the queue contains (existing) variables and there is enough space.
+The preceding procedure adds an `IEHeader` and `VarId` records to the `IETYPE-REQUEST-VARUPDATES` information elements as long as:
+ - the records fit into the BP payload, and
+ - no record is added twice.

 Note that a request for a VarUpd is only transmitted once.

 ### Composing the `IETYPE-REQUEST-VARCREATES` Element